County Health Rankings

 Where we live, learn, work and play makes a tremendous impact on how long and how well we live.
 Health starts in our families, our workplaces, our playgrounds and in the air we breathe and the water we drink.
 It's easier to live a healthy life if we live in a healthy place.

-Health Outcomes - Washington County ranked third overall in this category (up from fourth last year), which measures overall health by death and illness rates.
+Health Outcomes - Washington County ranked FIRST overall in this category (up from third last year), which measures overall health premature death rates.
+Washington County ranked 6th in the Quality of Life subcategory.

 - Health behaviors - 3rd

-Includes adult smoking, adult obesity, excessive drinking, physically inactivity, motor vehicle crash death rate, sexually transmitted diseases, teen birth rate
+Includes adult smoking, adult obesity, excessive drinking, physical inactivity, sexually transmitted diseases, teen birth rate, alcohol-impaired driving deaths

 - Clinical Care - 5th

-Includes uninsured adults, ration of primary care providers to population, preventable hospital stays, diabetic screening, mammography screening
+Includes uninsured adults, ratio of primary care providers/dentists/mental health providers to population, preventable hospital stays, diabetic screening, mammography screening

 Includes high school graduation rates, college attendance, unemployment, children living in poverty, single parent households, violent crime